fermga/TNFR-LFS/docs/index.md

 introduction, feature descriptions and onboarding guide referenced from the project README.

+> The README offers a compact elevator pitch and quick links; bookmark this
+> index when you need the full onboarding narrative, detailed checklists and
+> API map.

 ## Feature overview

 TNFR × LFS bundles the following core capabilities for race engineers and data